nshkrdotcom/jido/guides/getting-started.md

 What happens here?

-Jido.Agent.Runtime starts up with a specific agent instance.
+Jido.Agent.Server starts up with a specific agent instance.
 We give it a unique ID like "announcer_1".
 We pass in pubsub: MyApp.PubSub so that it can broadcast/receive events on that named PubSub system.
-Once it’s running, we can call Runtime.act/3, Runtime.manage/3, etc., on that PID or name.
+Once it’s running, we can call Server.act/3, Server.manage/3, etc., on that PID or name.
 7. Sending Commands via PubSub
 Jido provides built-in support for PubSub signals.
-If you have the runtime started (as shown above), you can do something like:
+If you have the server started (as shown above), you can do something like:

 elixir
 Copy code
-# We'll assume our runtime was started with name: "announcer_1"
+# We'll assume our server was started with name: "announcer_1"
-alias Jido.Agent.Runtime
+alias Jido.Agent.Server

 defmodule MyAppWeb.AnnounceController do
   use MyAppWeb, :controller

-  @runtime_server {:via, Registry, {Jido.AgentRegistry, "announcer_1"}}
+  @server_server {:via, Registry, {Jido.AgentRegistry, "announcer_1"}}

   def create(conn, %{"msg1" => msg1, "msg2" => msg2}) do
     # Asynchronously trigger announcement
-    :ok = Runtime.act_async(@runtime_server, :announce, %{msg1: msg1, msg2: msg2})
+    :ok = Server.act_async(@server_server, :announce, %{msg1: msg1, msg2: msg2})

     conn
     |> put_flash(:info, "Announcement queued!")